CERT-Polska/n6/docs/docker.md

 drwxr-xr-x 2 dataman dataman     4096 Jan 27 10:17 tmp
 ```

-Some files and directories worth mentioning are:
+Some files and directories are worth mentioning -- namely:

-- the **entrypoint.sh** script wraps the given command, adding a
+- the **`entrypoint.sh`** script wraps the given command, adding a
   necessary Python environment.
 It is used on every run/execution
   of the `worker` image.
 For example, we can run an *n6* collector
   script in two ways: